 Consideration of proposals may take up to six weeks; review of manuscripts may take three to four months.
 On average, UPNE publishes books within twelve months of acceptance of the complete, final manuscript.

 For accepted manuscripts, here are our UPNE Author Guidelines and our Digital Art Guidelines.

 603-448-1533, ext.
 201

 Art, Photography, Decorative Arts, Material Culture, Historic Preservation,

 603-448-1533, ext.
 222

-Jewish studies, Nature and Environment, Environment and Health, Global Health, Sustainability Studies, Nineteenth Century Studies, Criminology with a gendered component
+Jewish Studies, Nature and Environment, Health and Medicine, Global Health, Sustainability Studies, and Nineteenth Century Studies

 603-448-1533, ext.
 225

 Narrative non-fiction in History; Military History; Maritime History; Biography; Politics; Current Events; Sports; Music; Performing Arts and Popular Culture; True Crime; Popular Science, with an emphasis on Earth and Environmental Science; Popular Medicine; Boston/New England Regional